The review period is closed.

 Direct Levy special assessment amounts shown on your property tax bill are not affected by Prop 8 Decline In Value reductions.

-Property assessed on the Unsecured tax roll: If you are inquiring about business property, boats or aircraft assessed on the Unsecured roll, please see our Business Personal Property page.
+Property assessed on the Unsecured tax roll: If you are inquiring about business property, boats or aircraft assessed on the Unsecured roll, please see Business Personal Property.

 Reviews and Appeals

 If you believe that "This Year's Assessment" total is higher than your property's market value as of January 1, there are two ways to dispute the assessed value.

 - Informal review by the Assessor's Office, or

 You may request an informal review between July 1 and December 31*.
 There is no cost for this service.

 An appraiser will review the assessment and market value of your property, and determine whether it should be reduced.
 Due to staffing and workload issues, this may take several months.
 You will be notified of the results.

 If the Assessor's Office determines a reduction is appropriate, then a roll change will be processed.
 If you disagree with the outcome of the review and November 30* has not passed, you can file an assessment appeal.
 See below for appeal filing information.

 You must still pay any property tax bills timely to avoid penalties, pending outcome of the review.

 *If the final filing date falls on a weekend, mail postmarked the next business day shall be deemed on time.